RadarDAO-xyz/radar-portal/README.md

-# Protein Onboarding Bot 🤖
+# RADAR portal 🤖

->it's probably nothing

 ## TL;DR

-A custom built bot for Protein to assist with onboarding new members.  ✨
+An onboarding bot that checks an airtable whitelist for user's discord handle and then gives them a role  ✨

 ## How it Works

-1. Somone submits a request to join the community
-2. The request is posted in `member-applications`
-3. Community members respond to the request via: 🟢 or 🔴
-4. The response is recorded in airtable for community managers
+1. A user joins RADAR and visits the `#radar-portal` channel
+2. They press the bot's button to check the whitelist
+3. If they are on the list, the role is added and they gain access to the server
+4. Otherwise, they are informed of further steps

 ## Setup